 Metrorrhagia—usually light bleeding in between periods (during an otherwise regular cycle)

 - Light bleeding in between periods can have many causes.
-It can be the result of a hormonal imbalance (causing lack of ovulation), medicines (birth control pill), infections, abnormal growths on the cervix or uterus, or miscarriage .
+It can be the result of a hormonal imbalance (causing lack of ovulation), medications (birth control pill), infections, abnormal growths on the cervix or uterus, or miscarriage.

-- When a woman loses greater than 80 ml of blood during menses and also bleeds irregularly in between periods, it is called menometrorragia.
+- When a woman loses greater than 80 mL of blood during menses and also bleeds irregularly in between periods, it is called menometrorrhagia.
 This can be caused by a number of factors including hormone imbalances.

 Hypomenorrhea—very light periods

 - Female athletes often have light periods and/or fewer periods due to the hormonal changes associated with extreme exercise and low body mass index.
 Anorexia and other conditions may also be associated with hypomenorrhea, oligomenorrhea (too few menses), or amenorrhea.

 Anovulatory cycle—because ovulation does not occur, no corpus luteum is formed; the cycle may be of any length and may be unpredictable

 - In a normal ovulatory cycle, ovulation occurs.
 The cycle is regular whether or not it is the usual 28-day cycle (ovulation on day 14); or, say, a 35-day cycle (ovulation on day 21).
 When ovulation does not occur, the corpus luteum is not able to produce the hormones (for 14 days) that prepare the uterus and stop it from shedding.
 Menstrual flow can happen at any time.